Healthy Homes Assessment Aotea

 Rental Property Home Assessments Aotea

-The areas of rental property that are affected through Healthy Homes Standards.
+The areas of rental property that are affected with Health Homes Standards.
 Healthy Homes Standards in Aotea include each:

 • Laundry